laudominik/6502_emulator/README.md

 ### 6502 emulator with a connected data bus

-not all the instructions are implemented yet
+implements the entire official instruction set

 assembler used: http://sun.hasenbraten.de/vasm/
 compiled with CPU=6502 SYNTAX=oldstyle